GRASP: Replace Redundant Layers with Adaptive Singular Parameters for Efficient Model Compression: Experiments

 \subsection{Compression Costs and Inference Efficiency of GRASP}

 GRASP enables low-cost compression of LLMs while improving inference efficiency on real hardware.
 To evaluate its acceleration benefits, we measure the throughput (tokens per second) of the original LLaMA2-7B and its GRASP-compressed counterpart under varying sequence lengths and batch sizes.
 As shown in Figure~\ref{fig:Inference}, GRASP consistently improves generation speed and achieves acceleration comparable to direct layer removal.
 Notably, although GRASP retains a small subset of parameters within redundant layers to mitigate the performance drop caused by layer removal, these retained components are extremely low-rank and incur negligible inference overhead while preserving task performance.
 Additionally, we measure the compression time of GRASP and other structured pruning baselines when compressing LLaMA2-7B on an NVIDIA A100 GPU under a 25\% compression ratio.
-As shown in Table~\ref{tab:compression costs}, GRASP is able to compress the model efficiently while maintaining strong downstream performance, demonstrating its practicality for real-world deployment.
+As reported in Table~\ref{tab:compression costs}, \textit{Pruning Time} refers to the time required to perform model compression up to the target sparsity, excluding any compensation. \textit{Compensation Time} refers to the time spent on post-compression procedures—such as fine-tuning or parameter updates—aimed at recovering model performance.
+The results show that GRASP is able to compress the model efficiently while maintaining strong performance, demonstrating its practicality for real-world deployment.